Germany company formation

 Types of Business in Germany – Germany GMBH

 German law distinguishes limited companies, joint companies and other types of partnership companies.
 It is important to be aware of the different types of business structures within Germany, as well as the legal process for the company formation Germany.

 The Unternehmergesellschaft (UG) equivalent to the English LTD, known as “mini-GmbH”, could also be established with a capital of only €1.
 This entity is most popular for new businesses as it is more flexible than the regular GmbH.
 It is possible to start a UG within less than 1 week.
 We can take care of the formation of UG companies remotely.
-The possibility of obtaining a permanent residency permit as director of a UG company.
+Entrepreneurs have the possibility of obtaining a permanent residency permit as director of a UG company.

 GmbH (Gessellschaft mit beschrankter Haftung) also known as private limited liability company.
 This is the most common type of business in Germany and is equivalent to a limited company (LTD).
 Currently, the minimum share capital (Stammkapital/Grundkapital) is €25,000.

 The capital can be brought in to the company by assets or cash, in the case assets are brought in, the value of the underlying assets must be presented in the company articles of association.
 The shares of the German GMBH company are not allowed to be listed on the stock markets, the shares may not be traded publicly.
 The GMBH management is guaranteed by the annual meeting of shareholders.
 The day to day decisions are conducted by the corporate director, who is appointed by the meeting of shareholders.

 There are no restrictions on repatriation of profits.

 The German law of residency ultimately determines the conditions and circumstances for running a business in the form of self-employment in Germany.
 In accordance with the European law citizens of the European Union are able to start a company in any of the European states however it is required to inform the local registration office (Einwohnermeldeamt) and deliver the necessary funds.